-Work outside the University which includes consulting activities is intended to benefit all parties involved: OSU gains recognition outside the University community, the people of Ohio benefit from the dissemination of knowledge and technology, and the faculty/staff member gains experience and recognition.
+Work outside the university which includes consulting activities is intended to benefit all parties involved: OSU gains recognition outside the university community, the people of Ohio benefit from the dissemination of knowledge and technology, and the faculty or staff member gains experience and recognition.

 Ohio State University Extension’s mission is the delivery of educational programs and services to Ohio citizens, businesses and communities.
 Extension is funded by state, county, and federal taxes and has the responsibility to provide educational programs and services to clientele beyond the boundaries of The Ohio State University campuses in a variety of settings.
 Activities which for university employees in other departments might constitute appropriate consulting opportunities, for Extension employees are considered part of Extension’s mandate.
 Therefore, Extension employees are not permitted to accept payment from any persons, firms or governmental agencies for providing services that would normally be considered part of their Extension duties.

 To meet the diverse needs of Extension clientele in Ohio, it is often necessary for faculty and staff to conduct programs during evening and weekend hours as part of their Extension responsibilities.
 Therefore, the work day and work week are fluid concepts for Extension faculty and staff.

 Guidelines for Work Outside the University